xmgbautista/xmgbautista.github.io/_pages/about.md

 Economics from the University of Houston and my B.A. in Economics and in Mathematics from Brandeis University. <br>
 <br>
 My research interests are in macroeconomics, household finance, and labor economics.
-I study the aggregate and distributional effects of agents' consumption, labor, and financial decisions on the economy.
-My research investigates crucial mechanisms by integrating theory and microdata using computational and econometric methods.
+I study the aggregate and distributional effects of households' consumption, labor, and financial decisions on the economy by integrating theory and data using computational and econometric methods.
+My current research focuses on how the distribution of the marginal propensity to consume changes in response to government policies and how financial decisions over the life cycle affect consumption smoothing.
 </p>